system76/docs/_articles/grub.md

 ## Troubleshooting

-If the `chroot` command returns with the error: `chroot: cannot run command '/bin/bash': Exec format error`, this probably indicates that the Install CD is not compatible with that of the installed system.
+If the `chroot` command returns with the error: `chroot: cannot run command '/bin/bash': Exec format error`, this probably indicates that the Install DVD/CD or USB is not compatible with that of the installed system.

 For example, the error is most frequently seen when trying to `chroot` to a 64-bit system (amd64) from a 32-bit Install CD (x86).